 Heat exchanger tube sheets for challenging operations

-A heat exchanger tube sheet is a plate with holes drilled in at optimal positions.
+A tube sheet in a heat exchanger is a plate with holes drilled in at optimal positions.
 Tubes then pass through these holes.
-The tube sheet holds the tubes in place within the heat exchanger.
+The tube sheet holds the tubes in place within the heat exchanger to ensure effective heat transfer.

 In shell and tube heat exchangers, two plates support the tubes, one on each end.
 Fluid passes through the tubes while a second fluid (coolant) flows within the shell surrounding the tubes.